Banner

 One survivor, Paul Glenister, told how he picked up his injured leg and hopped off the train.
 He feared that no rescuers could reach the stricken train.
 Later, police officers carried him from the tracks on a stretcher for surgery at St. Thomas' Hospital.

-Train driver, Thomas Nairn, ensured that the track current was cut off, then tried to help his injured passengers.
+Train driver, Thomas Nairn, ensured that the track current was cut off, then tried to help his stricken passengers.
 Another diver, Raymond Wright, catching a ride to the depot, assisted others to walk along the tracks to Russell Square Station.

-Germaine Lindsay was born in Jamaica in 1985, but moved with his mother to Huddersfield, West Yorkshire, the following year.
+Germaine Lindsay was born in Jamaica in 1985, but moved with his mother to Huddersfield, West Yorkshire the following year.
 It was here that he met Mohammad Sidique Khan.
 His mother tried several failed relationships, leaving the young Germaine to his own devices.

-In 2000 he converted to Islam, becoming competent in Arabic, and committing chunks of the Koran to memory.
-His school punished him for distributing al-Qaeda literature.
-His mother left for the USA in 2002, abandoning her son in the Huddersfield home.
+In 2000 he converted toIslam, gaining fast competence in Arabic, as well as committing chunks of the Koran to memory.
+He was disciplined at school for distributing literature supporting al-Qaeda.
+Lindsay's mother left for the USA in 2002 abandoning her son in the Huddersfield home.

-He later moved to Aylesbury, Buckinghamshire, where he lived with his second wife Samantha Lewthwaite, herself being accused of causing the deaths of over 400 people as a member of the Somalia radical so called Islamist group, Al-Shabaab.
+He later moved to Aylesbury, Buckinghamshire, where he lived with his second wife Samantha Lewthwaite, herself being accused of causing the deaths of over 400 people as a member of the Somalia radical Islamist group, Al-Shabaab.

 Tavistock Square Bus Bomb